 Maramures is a historical and culturally dense region in northern Romania.
 Around the country, there is a saying that the North keeps its traditions.
 If there’s something to be said about Maramures, it’s that culture and heritage are held in high regard.

 Romania is predominantly a Christian-orthodox country and religion has a deep influence on the way people live their lives.

 The people of Maramures have managed to retain many of the customs which were passed down from generation to generation.

-With that being said, there are definitely many things to see in Maramures and here are a few locations which, similar to those of Transylvania, will give you a first-hand contact with rural life in Romania.
+With that being said, there are definitely many things to see in Maramures, and here are a few locations which, similar to those of Transylvania, will give you first-hand contact with rural life in Romania.